elqal3awii/WebSecurity-Academy-with-Python/SQL injection/SQL injection UNION attack, retrieving data from other tables/README.md

 [#] Injection parameter: category
 1. Retrieving administrator password from users table..
 OK => t3yxp9s4v7qgq4valov0
 2. Fetching login page..
 OK
-3. Extracting csrf token and session cookie..
+3. Extracting the csrf token and session cookie..
 OK
 4. Logging in as the administrator..
 OK
 5. Fetching the administrator profile..
 OK
 🗹 Check your browser, it should be marked now as solved